Key Takeaways

 How to Avoid

-A group bought $40 wristbands through PubCrawls.com for a Nashville bar crawl promising no cover charges and drink specials at multiple participating bars.
-When they arrived at the designated check-in point, there was no staff and no event.
-They walked to the first 'participating' bar on the list, and the bartender said they had never heard of the event.
-None of the bars honored the wristbands, and the group still had to pay full cover and regular drink prices everywhere they went.
-TripAdvisor reviews confirm this pattern — the company takes payment online but never contacts or coordinates with the actual bars.
-Legitimate Nashville bar crawls, by contrast, have on-site hosts and bars that recognize the wristbands.
+On the day of the event, the group arrives at the designated check-in point.
+There is no staff.
+There is no event.
+They walk to the first 'participating' bar on the list, and the bartender has never heard of the operator.
+None of the listed bars honor the wristbands, and the group pays full cover and regular drink prices everywhere they go.
+TripAdvisor reviews confirm this pattern: the company takes payment online but never contacts or coordinates with the actual bars listed in the itinerary.
+Legitimate Nashville bar crawls have on-site hosts in branded shirts, named local guides, and bars that recognize the wristbands at the door.

 Red Flags